puffyCid/artemis-api/artemis-docs/docs/Artifacts/Linux Artifacts/elf.md

 # ELF

-Linux Executable Linkable Format (`ELF`) is the executable format for applications on Linux systems.
+The Executable Linkable Format (`ELF`) is the executable format for applications on Linux systems.

-artemis is able to parse basic metadata from `ELF` files.
+Artemis is able to parse basic metadata from `ELF` files.

 Other Parsers: